 Harry Bicket, Chief Conductor

-Mr. Bicket, 52, was born in Liverpool and educated at Oxford and at the Royal College of Music.
+Maestro Bicket, 53, was born in Liverpool and educated at Oxford and at the Royal College of Music.
 He holds dual citizenship in the U.K. and the U.S., as does his wife, Audrey, who is an environmental epidemiologist serving in the Center for Environmental Policy at the Imperial College, London.
 They have a daughter, Amelia.

-Stepping in at the last minute to conduct Peter Sellars’ production of Handel’s Theodora at Glyndebourne in 1996 brought Mr. Bicket international attention.
+Stepping in at the last minute to conduct Peter Sellars’ production of Handel’s Theodora at Glyndebourne in 1996 brought Maestro Bicket international attention.
 He has since appeared in opera houses and concert halls throughout the world, including Covent Garden, Bavarian State Opera, Lyric Opera of Chicago, Los Angeles Philharmonic, Israel Philharmonic, and many others.
-He made his Metropolitan Opera debut in 2004 in Rodelinda with Renée Fleming and David Daniels, and was immediately re-engaged for Julius Caesar with David Daniels and Natalie Dessay in the 2013 season.
-Future engagements include Carmen at the Lyric Opera of Chicago, Rusalka at the Houston Grand Opera, and the continuation of a three-year cycle of Handel operas at Carnegie Hall that began with Radamisto this spring, to be followed by Theodora and Alcina.
-In 2007 Mr. Bicket was named Artistic Director of The English Concert, which he will continue to lead.
+He made his Metropolitan Opera debut in 2004 in Rodelinda with Renée Fleming and David Daniels, and was immediately re-engaged for Giulio Cesare with David Daniels and Natalie Dessay in the 2012-2013 season.
+In 2007 Maestro Bicket was named Artistic Director of The English Concert, which he continues to lead.

 His discography includes a collection of Handel opera arias with Renée Fleming, and other discs of arias by Gluck, Handel, and Mozart with David Daniels, arias by Mozart and Gluck with Susan Graham, and Handel arias with Ian Bostridge.